taylorcornwall766/weak/documentation/feature-list/feature_list.md

 * Users can sign up, log in, and log out.
 * Users can use a demo log in to try the site.
-* Users can't use certain features without logging in to a certified account (like creating or editing an exercise, workout or routine).
+* Users can't use certain features without logging in to an account (like creating or editing an exercise, workout or routine).
 * Logged in users are directed to the home page
 * Logged out users are directed to the landing page.

 ## 1. Exercises CRUD:

 ### C -
-* certified users can post (create) exercises with the following required fields: name, description, and primary_muscle.
+* users can post (create) exercises with the following required fields: name, description, and primary_muscle.
 They will also have the following optional (nullable true) fields: secondary_muscle, tertiary_muscle, start_photo and end_photo.

 ### R -
  *  all users can view (read) all of the exercises for any given muscle group.